Bachelor in Design: Videogame Design and Virtual Environments Track

 FREQUENTLY ASKED QUESTIONS

-• It typically takes four years to complete a bachelor's degree in video game design.
+It typically takes four years to complete a bachelor's degree in design and videogame design track.